trybrick/ftp-backup-s3/README.md

-# ftp-backup-s3
+# azure-pos
-ftp backup to s3
+Import point of sale csv to Azure.